Unsupervised Interpretable Basis Extraction for Concept-Based Visual Explanations: Conclusion

 \section{Conclusion}

-We presented an unsupervised, post-hoc method to extract an interpretable basis for a CNN's intermediate layer feature space.
+We presented an unsupervised, post-hoc method to extract an interpretable basis for the feature space of a CNN's intermediate layer.
 Based on current literature, we also proposed two metrics that can be used to measure a basis for its interpretability.
 We evaluated the effectiveness of the proposed method in standard CNN architectures and demonstrated that intermediate layer representations become more interpretable when projected onto bases extracted with our method.
 Finally, using the proposed metrics, we compared the outcomes of our method with the outcomes of a method that derives an interpretable basis using supervision.
 According to the interpretability metrics, the bases extracted with the proposed method, in one aspect, show appreciable interpretability improvements over the bases extracted with the supervised approach.
-At the same time, in a second aspect, the bases derived with supervision, were significantly more interpretable than the bases that were suggested by our method.
+At the same time, in a second aspect, the bases derived with supervision were significantly more interpretable than the bases that were suggested by our method.
 This fact might seem peculiar at first.
 However, a possible explanation was provided and directions for future research for deeper understanding were suggested.
 We hope that the present work has contributed additional knowledge to interpretable basis extraction and motivates further research for understanding \textit{black-box} models.

-\begin{IEEEbiography}[{ }]{Alexandros Doumanoglou}{\space} has received the diploma of Electrical and Computer Engineer from the Aristotle University of Thessaloniki (A.U.Th) and is currently doing his PhD in Explainable and Interpretable Artificial Intelligence at the department of Advanced Computing Sciences at Maastricht University, under the supervision of Prof. Stylianos Asteriadis.

-He joined the Information Technologies Institute in 2012 and since then he is working as a research assistant in the fields of computer vision, 3d graphics and machine learning.
-His research interests includes real-time 3D computer vision, 3D reconstruction, real-time 3D content streaming, camera pose estimation and 3D mesh compression.
-His current research focus is on unsupervised learning, and explainable and interpretable methods for deep learning models. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Alexandros Doumanoglou}{\space} received the Diploma in electrical and computer engineering from Aristotle University of Thessaloniki, Thessaloniki, Greece, in 2009 and joined the Information Technologies Institute, in 2012.
+Currently, he is working toward the Ph.D. degree in explainable artificial intelligence at the Department of Advanced Computing Sciences of Maastricht University, The Netherlands.
+His current research focuses on unsupervised learning and explainable and interpretable methods for deep learning models. \end{IEEEbiography}